-- 1 Launch the wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > SharePoint Search Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 On the Welcome panel, click Next. - 3 On the Group Selection panel, select Delete service group.
+- 1 Launch the SharePoint Search Configuration Wizard from the Apps menu on the Start screen. - 2 On the Welcome panel, click Next. - 3 On the Group Selection panel, select Delete service group.

 All the service groups that are configured in the cluster are listed.